-New Zealand offers an opportunity for graduates that wish to stay in the country at the end of their study program.
-The visa has a duration of 1, 2 or 3 years, depending on the level of study and where it was completed.
+New Zealand offers an opportunity for graduates who wish to stay in the country at the end of their study program.
+The visa lasts 1, 2, or 3 years, depending on the level of study and where it was completed.

 The visa allows you to bring a partner who can apply for a work visa.
 Children can study for free as domestic students.

-To qualify, you must have gained a qualification of level 4 or higher on the New Zealand Qualifications Framework.
+To qualify, you must have gained a level 4 or higher qualification on the New Zealand Qualifications Framework.
 The framework goes up to level 10 (Doctoral Degree).
 That means you obtained a certificate after gaining broad operational and theoretical knowledge in a field of work or study (minimum 40 credits).
-Examples of Level 4 qualifications include Certificate in Tourism, Automotive Engineering, Museum Practice, among others.
+Examples of Level 4 qualifications include Certificate in Tourism, Automotive Engineering, and Museum Practice, among others.

-There are other criteria that you need to meet to obtain a visa in New Zealand that are conditioned to your nationality.
+You need to meet other criteria to obtain a visa in New Zealand that are conditioned to your nationality.
 You can check all the criteria details on the New Zealand Immigration website.
 The visa fee is NZD$495.

-To increase the chances to become a permanent resident, you should look for employment in a sector that has a shortage of skilled workers.
+To increase your chances of becoming a permanent resident, you should look for employment in a sector with a shortage of skilled workers.
 New Zealand has a shortage of skills in the sectors of Construction, Engineering, Finance, Health, ICT (Information and Communication Technology), and Science.
 You can check a comprehensive list from the New Zealand Government.